 Remember, too, that the standard of specification you choose will have an enormous influence on the build cost.
 On average, an excellent finish is 40% more than a standard finish.

-Use this free extension cost calculator to estimate how much your extension project is likely to cost
+Use this free calculator tool to estimate how much your extension project is likely to cost.

 Your build route is based on how you want to manage your extension project and will affect how much your extension will cost.

 How you manage your project could mean a 40% variation from the cheapest route, based mainly on DIY, to the most expensive route, in which a main contractor takes on the role of project manager.

 Homeowners usually choose one of four main routes: